Meyer Lemon Crinkle Cookies

 - Preheat an oven to 350°F. Line a couple sheet pans with parchment paper.

-- In a medium bowl, whisk together the flour, salt, baking powder, and baking soda for at least 20 seconds.
+- In a medium bowl, whisk or sift together the flour, salt, baking powder, and baking soda (whisk for at about 20 seconds to make sure it is well combined).
 Set aside.

 - In mixer, beat together the butter, brown sugar, and sugar until light and fluffy.
 Beat in the vanilla extract, egg, meyer lemon zest, and meyer lemon juice until well combined.
 Scrape down the sides of the bowl and mix again to make sure everything is incorporated.